hudmol/as_ao_display_string_dates/README.md

 ### Known Issues

-Whenever this plugin is installed or its configuration is changed it will be necessary to reindex all ArchivalObjects.
+Whenever this plugin is installed or its configuration is changed it will be necessary to update all ArchivalObjects.
+Should write a background job to do this.

 This hasn't yet been implemented for DigitalObjectComponents.

-It ignores the stored display_string, so if you uninstall this plugin it will just revert to using the stored one.

-There may be places in AS that rely on the stored display_string.

 ## Configuration